xsnpdngv/Polimorphism-in-C/README.md

 Goal
 ----

-Desire to have something like this in C:
+To have something like this in C

 ```c++
 Developer *developer = new SeniorDeveloper{};